vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="registry"></a>
 ## Deploy a Virtual Container Host and Authorize Access to an Insecure Private Registry Server ##

 An insecure private registry server is a private registry server for Docker images that is secured by self-signed certificates rather than by TLS.
-To authorize connections from a virtual container host to an insecure private registry server, set the `docker-insecure-registry` option.
-You can specify `docker-insecure-registry` multiple times to allow connections from the virtual container host to multiple insecure private registry servers.
+To authorize connections from a virtual container host to an insecure private registry server, set the `insecure-registry` option.
+You can specify `insecure-registry` multiple times to allow connections from the virtual container host to multiple insecure private registry servers.

 This example deploys a virtual container host with the following configuration: